Skip to content

 Feeding and nutrition

-All dog food has nutrient contents and measurement guidelines on the packaging.
-This will tell you how much food your dog needs a day.
-You can include dog treats in your dog’s diet, but make sure you don’t give them too many.
-Too many treats will cause your dog to become overweight which will affect their health.
+If you have a puppy, they should be fed three to four times a day, but as they get older decrease to two.
+Follow the guidelines on the packaging to work out how much food your dog needs a day.
+You can include dog treats in your dog’s diet, but make sure you don’t go overboard.
+Too many treats will cause your dog to become overweight – so resist those puppy eyes.

 Grooming